selinon/selinon/docs.source/storage.rst

           pass

       def is_connected():
-          # predicate that is used to connect to database
+          # predicate used to check connection
           return False

       def connect():